sheerenbiol/sheerenbiol.github.io/index.md

 <img src="/Images/headshot_2.png" align="left" width="200px"/>
 <br />
 <br />
 .
-I’m a young researcher with a keen interest in population and landscape genomics of all .    sorts of organisms (protozoa, viruses, fish, …).
-I have well established skills in statistical .    data analyses and bio-informatic analyses for population/landscape genomic, phylogenomic .    and phylogeographic analyses and I do not mind making my hands dirty during .    field work.<br />
+I’m a young researcher with a keen interest in population and landscape genomics of all <br />
+.    sorts of organisms (protozoa, viruses, fish, …).
+I have well established skills in statistical <br />
+.    data analyses and bio-informatic analyses for population/landscape genomic, phylogenomic <br />
+.    and phylogeographic analyses and I do not mind making my hands dirty during <br />
+.    field work.<br />

 <br clear="left"/>